poga/spacer/README.md

 Code in spacer are organized by functions.
 For now, spacer only support [Lua](https://www.lua.org/) as the programming language.

+Functions are the main abstraction in spacer.
+Functions are composed together to build a complex application.

-There are 2 way to invoke a function.
+There are 2 way to invoke other functions from a function.
 The first is the simplest: just call it like a normal lua function.

 ```lua
 -- app/bar.lua